sporto/planetproto/exercises/020_proto/problem.md

 - Makes cat the prototype of felix.
 - Adds a property 'legs' to animal with value of 4
 - Adds a property 'cute' to cat with value true
+- Asserts the result of felix.legs (using the compare function provided)
-- Compare the result of felix.legs and felix.cute
+- Asserts the result of felix.cute

 Boilerplate
 -----------